Ashely De Young-Seibert with De Young Properties

 Michelle Smallwood: well, you [00:18:00] know, that's an interesting question.
-Cause we, we launched a new product. in March of last year, and it's called HB Value Homes and it is our entry-level, entry level home.
+Cause we launched a new product in March of last year, and it's called HB Value Homes and it is our entry-level home.

-I mean, we started in our scattered lot area with three floor plans and one elevation each, and we thought, ah, these are all going to be bought by entry level.
-First-time home buyers.
+I mean, we started in our scattered lot area with three floor plans and one elevation each, and we thought these are all going to be bought by entry level first-time home buyers.
 Now, the first time home buyers did show up, but then we also had the people from New Jersey who wanted to come down, have a second home in Florida that wasn't expensive, that they could lock up and go head up North every summer.

-Getting ready to retire age or what have you.
-And, and we had to be really flexible and we changed up our Google pay-per-click and, looked at, you know, what other online resources we were using to advertise.
+And, we had to be flexible and we started looking at, well we're not advertising and all the right places we need to not only have [00:19:00] our millennial first-time home buyer, but we also need to start advertising in areas where, you know, people that are active adult or not necessarily active adult, but, possibly in that getting ready to retire age or what have you.
+And, we had to be really flexible and we changed up our Google pay-per-click and, looked at what other online resources we were using to advertise.
 I'm not a huge print fan, so we don't do very much of that at all. but we adjusted all of those too.

 Kind of switch up our buyer profile.
-So it's it's yes, it's these folks who are the millennials, but it also, we need to target both. so,
+So it's yes, it's these folks who are the millennials, but it also, we need to target both.

 And, targeted a couple of different groups and then you see what's working.
-What's not, I mean, a lot of marketing is trial and error almost, you know, test, see what works, what works, keep doing what doesn't work, jettison and move on.
+I mean, a lot of marketing is trial and error almost, you test, see what works, keep doing what works.